Sea Hero Quest VR

 Currently, the experiment is carried out with animals but the immersive nature of VR means that valid Morris Water Maze experiments can now be run in digital format.
 With Sea Hero Quest VR, human data from players of all ages, genders and geographical demographics will now be collected.

 As with Sea Hero Quest mobile, participation from people around the world with Sea Hero Quest VR has exceeded our expectations.
-The game has been installed onto over 100,000 devices and the equivalent of 230 years of similar lab-based research has already been generated.
+The game has been installed onto over 100,000 devices, accounting for 1% of all Samsung Gear owners at the time.

 The incredibly rich data collected from the VR game will be analysed by scientists at UCL and UEA and will then be tested on patients with dementia, which will allow the development of a Sea Hero Quest VR based diagnostic tool in dementia.
-Preliminary findings from the mobile game are expected to be published early 2018.
+Preliminary findings from the mobile game were published in 2018, one of the papers for which can be read here.

 Sea Hero Quest mobile and VR have opened the door to new and innovative ways we can approach solving the world’s biggest health challenges.
 The advanced technologies used in casual gaming have allowed us to access audiences and data at a mass-scale never before experienced by the scientific community.